⚠️ Warning: Major Traffic Shift Coming For I-395 Ramp To I-95

 MIAMI (CBSMiami) – South Florida commuters be warned.
-There is a major traffic shift coming up next week.
+There is a major traffic shift starting Monday night.

-Starting Monday night, September 27, the westbound I-395 ramp to northbound I-95 will be closed at 7 p.m., and all westbound I-395 travel lanes will be closed at the Biscayne Boulevard exit ramp starting at 10 p.m. until 5:30 a.m.READ MORE: Davonte Barnes Charged In Mass Shooting Outside NW Miami-Dade Banquet Hall
+Tonight, September 27, the westbound I-395 ramp to northbound I-95 will be closed at 7 p.m., and all westbound I-395 travel lanes will be closed at the Biscayne Boulevard exit ramp starting at 10 p.m. until 5:30 a.m.READ MORE: Small Plane Skids Off Runway Following Landing Gear Collapse At Fort Lauderdale Executive Airport

 Then on Tuesday, September 28, that existing westbound I-395 ramp to northbound I-95, which is on the right side of the roadway, will be replaced by a temporary single-lane ramp on the left side of the roadway.